Is there a “cure” for learning and thinking differences?

 or tools that help a child work around his challenges.
 A common high-tech example of

-assistive technology is using the text-to-voice feature on a computer or cell phone to help with reading.
+is using the text-to-voice feature on a computer or cell phone to help with reading.
 A common low-tech example is using a thicker pencil if fine motor control is a challenge.

 Using educational therapy or coaching to help a child understand his own learning and behavior.
 This includes helping him monitor his own actions and advocate for himself with adults and peers.